encode42/MatrixChecks/README.md

 Pull Requests: [Here](https://github.com/Encode42/MatrixConfig/pulls)

 ### 5. Can I modify the config?
 Yes!
-I encourage you do so.
+I encourage you to do so.
 You can also distribute it all you want, just please don't claim it all as your own.
-(Credit the original authors.)
+(Credit the original authors)